Skip to main content

 A checked update.

-The team can see what is ready, blocked, or missing.
+The team can see what is ready to use, needs review, or needs source detail.

 Five steps from product information to a usable product page.